-- 33 Chief Joseph Hatchery (CJH) is owned and operated by the Confederated Tribes of the Colville - Reservation and is located near Bridgeport, Washington.
-All activities at CJH have already been - 35 evaluated for environmental impacts via the Chief Joseph Hatchery Program Environmental Impact - 36 Statement (Record of Decision signed in March 2010) and subsequent analyses (CJFH 2010). - 37 Ongoing artificial production actions at CJH such as collection and holding of adult Chinook, - 38 spawning, incubation of fertilized eggs, rearing, tagging and transport to acclimation facilities in the - 39 Okanogan River Basin were evaluated in the Final EIS for the Chief Joseph Hatchery Programs, - 40 completed in March 2010.
-No additional evaluation or coverage is needed to assess the effects of - 41 ongoing activities at CJH that are consistent with existing hatchery management plan and hatchery - 42 operations.
-Any new activities or actions at CIH would be evaluated for environmental compliance - 43 through an environmental compliance process with Bonneville and are not evaluated under this

-- 1 Programmatic EA.
-Only the distribution of fish to release sites and acclimation facilities in the - 2 blocked area should be considered a new hatchery action that needs analysis and coverage under this - 3 PEA.
+CJH is owned and operated by the CTCR and is located near Bridgeport, Washington.
+All activities at CJH have already been evaluated for environmental impacts via the Chief Joseph Hatchery Program EIS (ROD signed in March 2010) and subsequent analyses (CJFH 2010).
+Ongoing artificial production actions at CJH such as collection and holding of adult Chinook, spawning, incubation of fertilized eggs, rearing, tagging and transport to acclimation facilities in the Okanogan River Basin were evaluated in the Final EIS for the Chief Joseph Hatchery Programs, completed in March 2010.
+No additional evaluation or coverage is needed to assess the effects of ongoing activities at CJH that are consistent with existing hatchery management plan and hatchery operations.
+Any new activities or actions at CJH would be evaluated for environmental compliance through an environmental compliance process with Bonneville and are not evaluated under this PEA.
+Only the distribution of fish to release sites and acclimation facilities in the blocked area should be considered a new hatchery action that needs analysis and coverage under this PEA.